thedevelopnik/angular-testing-intro/README.md

 1. Fork and clone this repo.
 1. First, we will get our file structure setup for testing.
   1. In the root directory of the project, make a "test" directory.
-  1. Inside of "test", make a "e2e" directory and a "unit" directory.
+  1. Inside of "test", make a "e2e" directory.
-  1. Side note, this is not the most popular practice for setting up unit tests in Angular.
-Many people make an e2e directory here, but place their unit tests in the same client-side directories as the components they are testing.
-However, for simplicity's sake in learning the basics of Angular testing, we will keep all our tests in the same place.
+  1. As we go through the process of building our angular app, we will be placing our unit testing files in the client-side directories of their related component.
+This is widely-accepted best practice when building an Angular app using the component model.
 1. Next we need to install Karma and Protractor.
   1. > npm i -g karma-cli
     * This installs a karma command line tool that we will use to do some setup and run tests